diyscif/diyscif/scif-thesis.md

 ### Intrusion Detection System

-An intrusion detection system (IDS), also called alarm system, is essential in securing a SCIF against attackers.
+An intrusion detection system (IDS), also commonly referred to as an alarm system, is essential in securing a SCIF against attackers.
 It allows quick detection and response to penetrations of the secured area.
-Multiple sensors are used in conjunction with a monitoring station to ensure round-the-clock alerts to unauthorized entry of any kind.
+Multiple sensors are used in conjunction with a monitoring station to ensure round-the-clock alerts to unauthorized entries of any kind.

 Mainly, the IDS is used to secure the SCIF when it is unoccupied.
 All interior areas through which access could be gained, including walls and doors, should be